Are you eligible for a Belcourt Brosseau Métis Award?

 Awards are intended to assist recipients with mandatory costs such as tuition and fees.
 The awards will not provide a living allowance or technology items such as computers, software, upgrades, internet fees or related equipment.

 In general, awards for tuition and fees will be paid directly to the institution upon receipt of invoice.
 Awards to institutions will not be confirmed until conditions are met.

 It is the responsibility of the award recipient to ensure that all the conditions for an award are met in advance of the institution fee deadline.
 Failure to do so will result in the award not being confirmed with the institution by the fee deadline and may result in the award being revoked.

 The application deadline is March 31 of each year.

-Applications must be submitted through the online application system by the deadline.
-If March 31 falls on a weekend, applications will be accepted until 4:30pm on the following business day.
+Applications must be submitted through the online application system by 11:59 pm on the deadline day.
 If you have any questions please e-mail: firstname.lastname@example.org